-In Saint Vincent and the Grenadines, the National Parks, Rivers and Beaches Authority is the lead coordinator for protected areas management and works in partnership with several governmental organizations, such as the Forestry Department, the Fisheries Department, and Saint Vincent and the Grenadines National Trust.
+In St. Vincent and the Grenadines, the National Parks, Rivers and Beaches Authority is the lead coordinator for protected areas management and works in partnership with several governmental organizations, such as the Forestry Department, the Fisheries Department, and St. Vincent and the Grenadines National Trust.

-National government agencies will be engaged in activities under Component 4, to co-create analyses of conservation challenges and shared solutions to them, using a collaborative social accountability approach.
+National government agencies will be engaged in various activities of CANARI's project as guided by the participation and communication strategy, including to co-create analyses of conservation challenges and shared solutions to them, using a collaborative social accountability approach.
 This will ensure that the identified conservation actions are well aligned with national development plans and climate change adaptation plans.
-Selected national government agencies will also be invited to join the Regional Advisory Committee: a body established under the Project to provide independent advice to the CEPF Secretariat and RIT on the selection of sub-grant applications for award, as well as the strategic development of the project.
+Selected national government agencies will also be invited to join the Regional Advisory Committee: a body established under the project to provide independent advice to the CEPF Secretariat and RIT on the selection of sub-grant applications for award, as well as the strategic development of the project.